Running aground on the iceberg – cancer mutations everywhere

 This paradigm has an enormous amount of data supporting it.
 Normal cells can be transformed into cancer-like cells by oncogenes.
 Conversely, cancer cells typically bear mutant or amplified oncogenes.

-But there are problems with this seemingly straightforward story.
+There are problems with this story.
 One is that only a small minority of cancers exhibit genetic signatures that can be used to choose therapies.
 The other is that even this small minority often fails to respond more strongly to targeted therapies than to conventional therapies.
 And our attempts to predict cancer risk from genomic signatures are almost laughably lame in most cases.
 Outside of a few high-penetrance but low-frequency mutations such as BRCA, genomic algorithms predict absolute risk no more than a few percent better than population-wide incidence.
-Although statistically significant, knowing that your lifetime risk of colon cancer is 2% rather than 1% is not medically meaningful.
+Although statistically significant, knowing that your lifetime risk of colon cancer is 2% rather than 1% is not useful information.
 The bacon industry has nothing to fear from genomics.

 Our ability to generate information generally outruns our ability to interpret it.
 And our medical system is incentivized to find “abnormalities” which are eligible for treatment and thus compensation.
 We know that MRI scans of healthy individuals with no back pain are just about as likely as to show abnormalities as those reporting significant pain.
 In other words, an abnormal MRI may have nothing at all to do with your back disease.